alynes/nasa-rover-view/nasa-rover-view-server/README.md

-# Getting Started
+# Quick Start
-Run './gradlew build' to build the app.

 Run './gradlew docker' to build a docker image of the app.

-To launch docker container with app, run 'docker run -p 8080:8080 -t com.alynes/nasa-rover-view-server -d'
+Run 'docker run -p 8080:8080 -t com.alynes/nasa-rover-view-server -d'

+This will launch the server app on port '8080' from a docker container.

 ### Reference Documentation
 For further reference, please consider the following sections: